How to get an abono transporte in Madrid.

 Step 2: Deciding which contactless card is right for you.

-The abono transporte is a monthly transportation pass that you can buy any day of the month.
+Because the abono transporte is a monthly transportation pass you can buy any day of the month.
 This card is rechargeable every 30 days and you are able to use it on the metro, commuter train (Cercanías), or bus.
-There are different options available and we’ve listed them below so you can see which card is best for you.
+There are even more options available and we’ve listed them below so you can see which card is best for you.

 What is a contactless card?

-A contactless card is plastic and similar to a credit card.
+Similarly, a contactless card is plastic and similar to a credit card.
 On the back there is a magnetic strip that stores data information (validity, expiration, number of trips, etc…) on a centralized server.
 This is different than the one-ride paper tickets that are available for purchase.
-The plastic card does not store tickets in its memory which means that you have to put money on the card to have access for transportation.
+While the plastic card does not store tickets in its memory it’s important to note you have to put money on the card to access transportation.
 The card itself costs 4 euros if you do the monthly abono (+ your monthly zone cost) and 2,50 euros if you take the Multi Card (+ the cost of the ticket you choose).

 Multi Card (Contactless)